-Prerequisites: CHEM 161-CHEM 162, MATH 220, PHYS 130, and PHYS 320 (or taken concurrently) Description: This course is designed for the student who has an interest to apply knowledge gained in calculus, physics and chemistry to the study of thermodynamics and chemical equilibrium.
+Prerequisites: CHEM 161-CHEM 162, MATH 220, PHYS 131-PHYS 132, and PHYS 320 (or taken concurrently) or permission of instructor

+Description: This course is designed for the student who has an interest to apply knowledge gained in calculus, physics and chemistry to the study of thermodynamics and chemical equilibrium.
 Offered Spring semester, even-numbered years.